top of page

 Maughan's Geyser

 Called the "gas geyser," Maughan's invention used natural gas to heat the water as it flowed into the bathtub.
-The guys didn't have a flue for venting gas vapors, so using it was dangerous.
+The guys didn't have a way to vent gas vapors, so using it was dangerous.

 First, the Automatic Storage Water Heater

-Maughan's design inspired mechanical engineer Edwin Ruud, a Norwegian immigrant to the United States, who patented his automatic storage water heater in 1889.
+Maughan's design inspired mechanical engineer Edwin Ruud, a Norwegian immigrant to the United States, to invent the successful "Thermal Valve Model" Type "F".
+Edwin Ruud patented his automatic storage water heater on September 6, 1898.

 Ruud's Invention

-Ruud's water heater was a gas-heated, cast iron appliance with a copper heat exchanger.
-When the bather opened a water faucet, an actuator valve turned on the heater's burners.
+Ruud's water heater was a gas-heated, cast-iron appliance with a copper coil heat exchanger.
+When the bather opened the hot water spigot, it would then cause an actuator valve to turn on the central heater's burners.

-• Popularity was slow coming as Americans were skeptical of such a devise.
+• Popularity was slow in coming as Americans were skeptical of such a device.

 • It wasn't long before indoor automatic water heaters were a welcome sight.